Doubles-101/cookproject/ReadMe.md

 ## Getting Started:
-1. Clone this repository from Github
+1. This project is already deployed!
+To see the website use this url: https://quick-cook-client-nqvry.ondigitalocean.app/

+## Prerequisites:
+1. python3 3.9 (adjust the value of python_version in this project's Pipfile if needed.)
+2. pipenv

+## Installation:
+1. If you want to see this code in action follow these steps:
-2. Run `pipenv shell` to start the virtual environment
+2. Navigate to the quickcook directory and run `pipenv shell` to start the virtual environment
+3. Run `pipenv install`
-3. Run `./seed_database.sh`
+4. Run `./seed_database.sh`
+5. If on Linux or Windows Run `python manage.py runserver` on Mac Run `python3 manage.py runserver`
-4. Keep in mind this works in tandem with a client-side project: https://github.com/Doubles-101/cookproject-client/tree/main
+6. Keep in mind this works in tandem with a client-side project: https://github.com/Doubles-101/cookproject-client/tree/main
 <!-- TODO: As more of the project is filled in add the other steps to get this project running -->

 <p align="right">(<a href="#readme-top">back to top</a>)</p>